codepath/android_guides/Floating-Action-Buttons.md

 </FrameLayout>
 ```

-Note the addition of the `xmlns:fab` to the attributes of the root layout.
+### Dimensions

 The button should be placed in the bottom right corner of the screen.
 The recommended margin for the bottom is **16dp for phones and 24dp for tablets**.

 The drawable that you use should be **24dp** according to the Google design specs: